 Dr. Kussin conducts formal psychological evaluations that immigration laws may require for appeals and/or waivers related to cancellation of removal (for permanent residents or non-legal permanent residents), application for permanent residency, ban of the 10-year rule, political asylum, humanitarian appeal, female genital mutilation, and criminal offenses, violence against women (VAWA), prosecutorial discretion and other issues.
 She collaborates with attorneys across the United States and other countries.
 She assesses for U-Visa, T-Visa, VAWA, N-648, 601-A, DACA, J-1 and asylum, to list just a few.
 Her assessments are thorough and compassionate and her reports are articulate and comprehensive.
 She testifies in court as necessary.

-Evaluations can take place in person or electronically.
-They are typically two hours in length, in addition to follow-up sessions, phone consultations and review of documents pertinent to the case.
+Evaluations can take place electronically.
 Child evaluations also include consultation with teachers and physicians (with signed releases and consents) as well as a review of school and medical records.
-She also conducts evaluations in Detention Centers on a case by case situation.
+Dr. Kussin also conducts evaluations in Detention Centers on a case by case situation.